 Crabgrass is one of the most known weedy invaders in your lawn.
 Even if you can’t tell the difference between it or any other grass, you’ve probably heard of it.
 Crabgrass is an annual summer grassy weed that invades lawns, choking out the desired turf grass species.
-What makes matters worse is that when the first hard frost of fall arrives, this warm-season plant dies off, leaving a big, brown ugly mass of dead weedy growth containing no turfgrass left to fill in.
+What makes matters worse is that when the first hard frost of fall arrives, this warm-season plant dies off.
+That leaves a big, brown ugly mass of dead weedy growth containing no turfgrass left to fill in.
 Guess what will be there again next year?
-You got it, more crabgrass.
+You got it – more crabgrass.

-The majority of crabgrass pre-emergent applications are applied in a granular form.
+The majority of crabgrass control applications are done in a granular form.
 This form is easiest to calibrate equipment to deliver the recommended dosage.
-Hand-spraying applications of this material in a liquid form can drastically fluctuate in delivering the proper amount to the lawn areas.
-As this material is applied, granules disperse in the lawn.
-As these granules come in contact with water from irrigation or precipitation, they dissolve and are evenly distributed into the top inch of topsoil below the grass plants.
+Hand-spraying this material in a liquid form can drastically fluctuate in delivering the proper amount to the lawn areas.

 If areas of lawn are very thin or bare, pre-emergent crabgrass control won’t be effective.
-Sun baking the soil, soil cracking in lack of moisture, and leaching in the soil will disrupt the layer of protection that was applied.
-Likewise, aggressive trimming of edges of lawns and mowing at heights below 3″ will leave areas where the material layer has been removed or disrupted.
+Sun baking the soil, soil cracking from lack of moisture, and leaching in the soil will disrupt the layer of protection that was applied.
+Cultural practices can reduce effectiveness, too.
+Aggressive, improper edging of lawns and mowing at heights below 3″ will leave areas where the material layer has been disrupted.
 Maintaining a thick lawn is essential to reducing crabgrass germination.